Introduction

 7-2 offsuit is considered the worst hand in Texas Hold’em Poker.
 Here’s why:

-- Low Card Strength: A 7 and a 2 are among the weakest cards in the deck, offering minimal showdown value.
+- Low Card Strength: A 7 and a two are among the weakest cards in the deck, offering minimal showdown value.

 - Offsuit Nature: Being offsuit reduces the chance of forming a flush.